ryanxwang/lazylifted/README.md

 (See [references](#references) for a list of all the papers Lazylifted is based on)

+LazyLifted supports the PDDL requirements `strips`, `typing`, `negative-preconditions`, and `equality`.
+Action costs will be supported.

 ## Installation

 1. Install Rust and Cargo according to official documentations.
 See `cargo.toml`